zergut891/pdfOcr/README.md

 # pdfOcr

-JS converting images to pdf while recognizing the alphabetical characters in the image using Tesseract.Js.
+JS converting images to pdf while recognizing the alphabetical characters in the image using Tesseract.Js@2.0.0-alpha.16

-This project uses Express, fs and multer.
+This project uses Node.js,Express.js, fs and multer.